 D4 is a persistent, bioaccumulative and toxic (PBT) substance and D5 is a very persistent, very bioaccumulative (vPvB) substance .

 But the silicone industry, independent scientific panels, and government authorities in several world regions initiated environmental monitoring program in 2016, had produced a robust data demonstrating that:

 Siloxanes pose little or no risk to the environment

 In 2017, members of SEHSC (Silicones Environmental, Health, and Safety Center ) submitted the final result of the D4 environmental monitoring program to EPA( the U.S. Environmental Protection Agency ) and concluded that: D4 does not harm the environment.

 4. Is silicone recyclable?

-Wasted silicone products can be recycled and processed back into silicone oil used as lubricants, thermic fluid oil or hydraulic fluids.
+Wasted silicone products can be recycled and processed back into silicone oil used as lubricants, thermic fluid oil, or hydraulic fluids.

 5. Is silicone biodegradable?

 Besides the siloxanes D4 & D5 which are very persistent, other silicones can be biodegraded readily in the environment.
-Though D4 / D5 are almost complete inertness, they are no harm to our environment.
+Though D4 / D5 is almost complete inertness, they are no harm to our environment.